oatlog/oatlog/doc/report/main.typ

 are ordered from the point of view of the operation since not all operations are commutative.
 Finally, every e-node is a member of exactly one e-class and no e-class is empty.

-Rewrite rules look for subgraph "patterns", then once these match add new e-classes and e-nodes and join existing e-classes by vertex contraction.
-EqSat involves repeatedly applying a set of rewrite rules, then finally performing extraction, i.e. determining canonical e-nodes for respective e-classes such that the implied DAG of e-nodes has some minimal cost.

-A set of rewrite rules is called a theory, and these can be shown to converge to finite e-graphs under some conditions.
-Practically, many theories diverge and the EqSat rewriting phase is often performed until some timeout or until some other condition is met.

-Extraction, even when using a sum of static e-node costs as a cost function, is NP-hard, but there are both heuristics and algorithms that work well on some types of e-graphs @fastextract.

 @informal-egraph-figure shows an example e-graph represented as a bipartite graph.
 @informal-egraph-figure-non-bipartite shows the same e-graph, but drawing e-classes as groups of e-nodes.
-@informal-theory-example shows an example EqSat theory specified in the egglog domain-specific language @egglog. @rosetta-table shows different terminology and relates e-graphs to relational databases. @rosettaexample shows how an egglog rule can be transformed to eqlog, Rust, and SQL.

 #figure(
   image("egraph_example.svg", width: 75%),